 This museum chronicles the rich Jewish life that existed in Greece for thousands of years that almost came to an end with the German occupation.
 It is also housed in a beautiful neoclassical building.

 The National Gallery

-Newly renovated, expanded and landscaped, the National Gallery is an excellent venue to appreciate Greek art and artists.
-Located across from the Hilton, it is a must visit museum.
+Newly renovated, expanded, and landscaped, the National Gallery is an excellent venue to appreciate Greek art and artists and is located across from the Hilton; it is a must-see museum.

 Modern Athenian attractions and unique neighborhoods

 A Victorian-era oasis in the center of Athens, part of the gardens are currently under renovation, but this does not detract from a visit.
 Make sure to visit the turtle pond, and look for wild parrots and ancient ruins scattered about.
 You may see Mr. Stavros wading in the duck pond.

 This is Athens’ main meat, fish, fruit, vegetable, and spice market and is a must-see.
 However, it’s not for the weak-stomached.
 The streets that radiate off the market are filled with spices, cured meats, and other wonderful treats.

 Kolonaki is one of Athens’ most chic neighborhoods.
 Located in downtown Athens, it is chock full of stores, restaurants, cafes, museums, etc. It is a great place to people watch.
 There are more shoe stores than any other place you’ve ever seen in the world, and the area is full of Athenian Bauhaus architecture.